f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Tenant Image Types
 ------------------

-Tenant Images for F5OS/VELOS are available on downloads.f5.com.
+Tenant images for F5OS are available on downloads.f5.com.
 VELOS allows different packaging options for tenant images.
 It will be up to administrators to choose the image that is best suited for their environment.
 The main differences between the image types will be how much space they can consume on disk, and whether or not they allow in place upgrades.
-VELOS only supports specific TMOS releases (currently 14.1.4 and later, & 15.1.4 and later), There is no plan to support v16.x tenants, and the next targeted tenant release will be v17.1.
+VELOS only supports specific TMOS releases (currently 14.1.4 and later, and 15.1.4 and later).
+There is no plan to support v16.0, 16.1, or 17.0 tenants, and the next targeted tenant release will be v17.1.
 Tenant images for VELOS can be found on downloads.f5.com.

 .. image:: images/velos_deploying_a_tenant/image1.png
   :align: center
   :scale: 70%

-Choose either 14.x or v15.x BIG-IP version, to get access to the VELOS/F5OS supported tenant images.
+Choose either 14.x or v15.x BIG-IP version, to get access to the F5OS supported tenant images.
 Ensure you choose the option that is labeled specifically for F5OS Tenant.
 As an example, **15.1.5_Tenant-F5OS**:

 .. image:: images/velos_deploying_a_tenant/image2.png
   :align: center
   :scale: 70%

-There are 4 different types of tenant images to choose from (ALL, T1, T2, T4) as seen below, please read the rest of this section to determine the best image type for your environment:
+There are 4 different types of tenant images to choose from (ALL, T1, T2, T4) as seen below; please read the rest of this section to determine the best image type for your environment:

 .. image:: images/velos_deploying_a_tenant/image3.png
   :align: center
   :scale: 70%

 The **T1-F5OS** image type should be used with extreme caution.
-It is the smallest of the image sizes, but it only has one slot/volume for TMOS software meaning it does not support upgrades (not even for hotfixes).
-This type of image is geared towards more modern environments where pave & nuke strategies are preferred over in place upgrades.
+It is the smallest of the image sizes, but it only has one slot/volume for TMOS software, meaning it does not support upgrades (not even for hotfixes).
+This type of image is geared toward more modern environments where pave and nuke strategies are preferred over in-place upgrades.

 .. image:: images/velos_deploying_a_tenant/image4.png
   :align: center